Beyond IID: data-driven decision-making in heterogeneous environments: Analysis of SAA for integral probability metrics

 \subsection{Integral probability metrics : definition and examples}

-We focus on a broad class of metrics often related to as \textit{probability metrics with a $\zeta$-structure} \citep{zolotarev1984probability} or \textit{integral probability metrics} \citep{muller1997integral,sriperumbudur2010hilbert}.
+We focus on a broad class of metrics often referred to as \textit{probability metrics with a $\zeta$-structure} \citep{zolotarev1984probability} or \textit{integral probability metrics} \citep{muller1997integral,sriperumbudur2010hilbert}.
 In this work we will use the latter denomination.
-These metrics are defined as follows. \begin{definition}[Integral Probability Metrics] Given a class of real valued functions $\mathcal{F}$ from $\envVr$ to $\mathbb{R}$, which we will refer to as a generating class of functions, we say that a distance $\dis{\mathcal{F}}$ is an integral probability metric if and only if, for every $\mesOut, \nu \in \mesSp$ we have,
+These metrics are defined as follows. \begin{definition}[Integral Probability Metrics] Given a class of functions $\mathcal{F}$ from $\envSp$ to $\mathbb{R}$, which we will refer to as a generating class of functions, the associated integral probability metric $\dis{\mathcal{F}}$ is defined for every $\mesOut, \nu \in \mesSp$ as

 \end{definition} We note that different classes of functions may induce the same metric.
-Furthermore, many common metrics (that we define below) such as the total variation (TV) distance, the Wasserstein distance or the Kolmogorov distance are in fact integral probability metrics.
+Furthermore, many common metrics (that we define below) such as the Wasserstein distance or the Kolmogorov distance are in fact integral probability metrics.